 The other misconception with those heart rate charts is they’ll give you a range based on your age that is simply not a fit for most people.
 None of us fit that “average.”
 If you work at a rate that is less than you need, you will get fewer results than you want.

 When you exercise at higher intensities you burn a lower percentage of body fat for fuel.
-(The more fit you are the more you’re able to burn fat at a higher intensity).
+(The more fit you are the more you’re able to burn fat at a higher intensity.)
 Even so, because you’re burning calories faster a low percentage of fat ends up being more fat.

 Dr. Len Kravitz, a University of New Mexico researcher, tested a subject working at two different intensities.
 One represented the so-called fat-burning zone and one a high-intensity interval equivalent.
-The resulting total calories, and the amount of fat calories used, reveal the truth about fat burning.
+The resulting total calories, and the number of fat calories used, reveal the truth about fat burning.

 Do you want to burn more fat per minute or more fat total so it leaves your thighs alone?
 Treat that as a rhetorical question.
-The real excitement comes – hold onto your love handles – when you compare the amount of fat burned after different exercise of different intensities.
+The real excitement comes – hold onto your love handles – when you compare the amount of fat burned after different exercises of different intensities.

 Scientifically, it’s called excess post oxygen consumption, or EPOC.
 Affectionately, you can call it passive fat loss.
 This “afterburn” is really what matters when you’re looking at the value of exercise for weight and energy management.